stevenjmesser/visitmy.website/_posts/2023-10-19-dunno-which-social-network-to-join.md

 I guess I’m probably going to keep looking at Twitter but I dount I’ll post there much, unless it’s about music.
 Mastodon has been where I feel a bit more at home, so I’m spending more time there.
 And Bluesky is OK but it was dead for a while.
 But now I’m thinking it’s probably a more social extension of LinkedIn, just without all the talk about doing ordinary things in extraordinary ways.

 Anyway, do with that information what you will.

+**Update:** [Ofcom has made urgent contact with X and xAI](https://bsky.app/profile/lizziedearden.bsky.social/post/3mbonhwzmyc2t) to find out what steps they've taken to stop Grok creating child sexual abuse materials and other non-consensual sharing of intimate images, which is a crime according to the Online Safety Act.
+Just in case you were still wondering about what platform to use.